Loading Events

 West Lafayette, IN 47907

-Join us for a reception to celebrate Black History Month as we recognize local K-12 youth that participated in this year’s Literacy Reflections on Black History K-12 Competition!
-ALL are welcome!
-There will be refreshments, performances, and students will be spotlighted and celebrated for their submissions!
+Join us for a reception to celebrate Black History Month as we recognize local K-12 youth who participate in this year’s Literacy Reflections on Black History K-12 Competition!
+Students and their work and performances will be spotlighted and celebrated.
+ALL are welcome and refreshments will be provided.